-Standoff at Dutch nightclub ends with hostages freed, suspect in custody
+Netherlands nightclub standoff ends with hostages freed, suspect in custody

-Police said ‘no indication of terrorist motive’ but didn’t give information on how many people were held.
+Police said there was no indication of a ‘terrorist motive’ after four people were held in the town of Ede.

-An hours-long standoff at a nightclub in central Netherlands has ended with the release of all the hostages and a suspect in custody, Dutch police said.
+An hours-long standoff at a nightclub in the central Netherlands has ended with the release of all the hostages and a suspect in custody, Dutch police said.

 “The last hostage has just been released.
-One person was arrested, we cannot give more information at the moment,” police said on X on Saturday.
+One person was arrested,” police said on X on Saturday.

 Keep readinglist of 4 items